NikoLewis/oldTTP-FS-20180728/README.md

 # stock_portfolio_app

 web  based  stock  portfolio  app, for the  purpose  of  this  exercise  a  stock  is  simply  an  asset  that  can  be  bought  or  sold(like  a  house)  at  a  price  that  continuously  rises  and  falls  throughout  the  day.
 Up  todate  pricing  information  willbe provided IEX  API.
 A  guide  to  the  UI  can  beobserved  below.
 Your  implementation  doesn’t  need  to  be  an  exact  match  but  shouldimplement  all  of  the  listed  user  stories.
-In  addition  to  the  user  stories,  yoursubmission  will  be  assessed  for  readability,  code  organization,  commit  historyclarity,  overall  UI/UX,    and  overall  API  design
+In  addition  to  the  user  stories,  yoursubmission  will  be  assessed  for  readability,  code  organization,  commit  historyclarity,  overall  UI/UX,    and  overall  API  design.

+##Heroku Deployment

+##How to Run App Locally

+##Technologies Used
+JavaScript
+React.js
+React Router
+Psql
+Axios
+Express
+Flexbox

 ## Wire Frame: